-Our financial statements have been prepared on a going concern basis, which contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
-As a result of the Private Placement described in Part I, Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations, we may also receive up to an additional \$105.0 million in tranche financing in a second and a third closing of the Private Placement, subject to achieving specified clinical development milestones and volume weighted average share price levels and trading volume conditions, and an additional \$45.5 million assuming the exercise of all Common Warrants issued in the initial closing of the Private Placement.
-There is no assurance that the milestones required to complete the second and third closings of the Private Placement will be satisfied or that the Common Warrants will be exercised.
+As of March 31, 2024, there were 24,813,130 shares of our common stock outstanding.
+As a result of the first closing of the 2023 Private Placement on May 5, 2023, we issued 8,730,168 shares of our common stock, Pre-Funded Warrants to purchase 6,421,350 shares of common stock and Common Warrants to purchase 15,151,518 shares of our common stock to the investors therein.
+In connection with the closing of the 2024 Private Placement on May 9, 2024, we issued 13,110,484 shares of our common stock and 2024 Pre-Funded Warrants to purchase 7,989,516 shares of common stock.
+Our condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
+As a result of the 2023 Private Placement described in Part I, Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations, we may also receive up to an additional \$105.0 million in tranche financing in a second and a third closing of the 2023 Private Placement, subject to the satisfaction or waiver of specified conditions, including clinical development milestones and volume weighted average share price levels and trading volume conditions, and an additional \$45.5 million assuming the exercise of all Common Warrants issued in the initial closing of the 2023 Private Placement.
+There is no assurance that the milestones required to complete the second and third closings of the 2023 Private Placement will be satisfied or waived or that the Common Warrants will be exercised.
+In view of our expectation to incur significant losses for the foreseeable future, we will be required to raise additional capital resources in the future in order to fund our operations.
 We can also provide no assurance that other funding will be available to us, will be obtained on terms favorable to us or will provide us with sufficient funds to meet our objectives.
 If we are unable to raise such capital, or if we are unable to do so on acceptable terms, we will be forced to significantly alter our business strategy, substantially curtail our current operations, or liquidate and cease operations altogether.
 For example, we are currently unable to continue our clinical development of tegoprubart for people with ALS without additional financing, and we can provide no assurances that we will be able to obtain financing on acceptable terms or at all.